 Founded 1994 – June 1999

 Bryan is not only the man of a million nicknames, but also the original drummer and the only person in 800 Octane with any sort of formal musical knowledge.
 Bryan played drums and sang on every recording up until 1999.
-He currently lives in Seattle.
+He still lives in the Pacific Northwest.

 Founded 1994 – Dec 1996